This post may contain affiliate links. We earn a commission when using these links. Learn more

-Many users have reported these messages can be a little overwhelming at times resulting in a frustrating experience considering the live stream is stopped each time the donation request message is shown.
-This is something users should be aware of when opting for the completely free route as it is likely to impact on the viewing experience.
-Even after donating, Locast states it may take up to 24 hours for the donation request message to stop displaying.
+Many users have reported these messages can be a little overwhelming at times, resulting in a frustrating experience, considering the live stream is stopped each time the donation request message is shown.
+This is something users should be aware of when opting for the completely free route, as it is likely to impact on the viewing experience.
+Even after donating, Locast states it may take up to twenty-four hours for the donation request messages to stop displaying.

 A point to note about donating, although there’s technically no Locast subscription, the donation system is set up very much like a subscription model.
 If you agree to make a donation through the website then you should be aware that the donations are recurring monthly (or annual) payments.
 For example, if you setup a $5 or $10 donation then you will likely be charged that amount each month unless you cancel the recurring payment.
 Locast does not currently offer a one-time donation option.